-Ethics approval must be obtained before a research project begins.
+Ethics approval must be obtained before a research project begins, and confirmation that you have submitted your form for approval is a mandatory part of the Transfer of Status application.
 It cannot be provided retrospectively.

 To do this you will need to:

 - Complete a CUREC 1A checklist form.
 In some cases, alternative pathways are required.
 If you and your supervisor feel strongly that your research will not require ethical review (for instance if your work does not involve research data about specific individuals), you can pursue the Internal Research Ethics Checklist (IREC) form pathway.
-In addition, if you or the OII's departmental research committee believe that a more stringent CUREC 2 Checklist form may be required. - When submitting your application, you will need to provide the relevant checklist (signed by supervisor via email thread), and potentially Supporting documents, such as recruitment invitation letters/emails/adverts, a participant information sheet, a document setting out interview questions, and written or oral consent form). - Obtain the signature of your supervisors (or email confirmation) from your department, including your supervisor's signature; - Send the checklist to drec@oii.ox.ac.uk for approval and CC dphil@oii.ox.ac.uk.
+In addition, if you or the Oll's departmental research committee believe that a more stringent CUREC 2 Checklist form may be required. - When submitting your application, you will need to provide the relevant checklist (signed by supervisor via email thread), and potentially Supporting documents, such as recruitment invitation letters/emails/adverts, a participant information sheet, a document setting out interview questions, and written or oral consent form). - Obtain the signature of your supervisors (or email confirmation) from your department, including your supervisor's signature; - Send the checklist to drec@oii.ox.ac.uk for approval and CC dphil@oii.ox.ac.uk.

-Details of the procedure and application forms can be found on the OII's Intranet, here https://sharepoint.nexus.ox.ac.uk/sites/oii/SitePages/Ethics%20Procedures.aspx.
-On this page you will find further advice about the process and how it is managed within the OII, as well as links to the university's pages where the most up-to-date forms are located.
+Details of the procedure and application forms can be found on the OII's Research Ethics Intranet page.

+Here you will find further advice about the process and how it is managed within the OII, as well as links to the university's pages where the most up-to-date forms are located.
 Your research ethics application should be sent to drec@oii.ac.uk in the first instance.
-Please allow at least 60 working days for a decision from the Committee.
-The OII's Departmental Research Ethics Committee (DREC) aims to approve CUREC 1A applications within 30 days.
-However, should your application be directed towards a CUREC 2 checklist it will be considered by both the OII's DREC and the Social Sciences and Humanities Interdivisional Research Ethics Committee (SSH IDREC).
-The timeframe for approving CUREC 2 applications in this scenario is within 60 days.